-In our early bodybuilding days, we just didn’t have the right form, strength or technique needed to execute heavy compound lifts, such as the barbell squat and the upright row.
+In our early bodybuilding days, we just didn’t have the right form, strength or technique needed to execute heavy compound lifts, such as the barbell squat, smith machine deadlift, and the upright row.

 The Smith machine was the ticket to those moves, without which, we’d be left with a weak foundation.